ZinniXX004/Cosmic-Clash-App/README.md

-# Run and deploy the AI Studio app
+# Run and deploy the App

 This contains everything you need to run the app locally.